Charlotte000/TracerX/README.md

     - Fresnel
     - Refraction
 - Provides a visual mode for easy manipulation of the environment and materials
-- Offers a command-line interface (CLI) for advanced users
 - Tools for creating animations
 - Camera motion blur